Muhammad Iqbal: Academic career

 Iqbal began his career as a reader of Arabic after completing his Master of Arts degree in 1899, at Oriental College and shortly afterward was selected as a junior professor of philosophy at Government College Lahore, where he had also been a student in the past.
 He worked there until he left for England in 1905.
 In 1907 he went to Germany for PhD In 1908, he returned from Germany and joined the same college again as a professor of philosophy and English literature.
 In the same period Iqbal began practising law at the Chief Court of Lahore, but he soon quit law practice and devoted himself to literary works, becoming an active member of Anjuman-e-Himayat-e-Islam.
-In 1919, he became the general secretary of the same organisation.
+In 1919, he became the general secretary of the same organization.
 Iqbal's thoughts in his work primarily focus on the spiritual direction and development of human society, centered around experiences from his travels and stays in Western Europe and the Middle East.
 He was profoundly influenced by Western philosophers such as Nietzsche, Bergson, and Goethe.
 He also closely worked with Ibrahim Hisham during his stay at the Aligarh Muslim University.

 The poetry and philosophy of Rumi strongly influenced Iqbal.
-Deeply grounded in religion since childhood, Iqbal began concentrating intensely on the study of Islam, the culture and history of Islamic civilisation and its political future, while embracing Rumi as "his guide".
-Iqbal's works focus on reminding his readers of the past glories of Islamic civilisation and delivering the message of a pure, spiritual focus on Islam as a source for socio-political liberation and greatness.
+Deeply grounded in religion since childhood, Iqbal began concentrating intensely on the study of Islam, the culture and history of Islamic civilization and its political future, while embracing Rumi as "his guide".
+Iqbal's works focus on reminding his readers of the past glories of Islamic civilization and delivering the message of a pure, spiritual focus on Islam as a source for socio-political liberation and greatness.
 Iqbal denounced political divisions within and amongst Muslim nations, and frequently alluded to and spoke in terms of the global Muslim community or the Ummah.

 Iqbal's poetry was translated into many European languages in the early part of the 20th century.
 Iqbal's Asrar-i-Khudi and Javed Nama were translated into English by R. A. Nicholson and A. J. Arberry, respectively.
-Upon the publication of Asrar-i-Khudi, Iqbal was honored with a British knighthood.
+Upon the publication of Asrar-i-Khudi, Iqbal was honoured with a British knighthood.